ataiva-software/vertex/docs/security/security-guidelines.md

 ## Introduction

-The Eden DevOps Suite is designed with security as a core principle.
+The Vertex DevOps Suite is designed with security as a core principle.
 This document outlines the security measures implemented in the system and provides guidelines for maintaining a secure environment.

 ## Secrets Management

-Eden uses HashiCorp Vault or AWS Secrets Manager for secure secrets management.
+Vertex uses HashiCorp Vault or AWS Secrets Manager for secure secrets management.

 ### HashiCorp Vault Integration

-The Eden Vault Service integrates with HashiCorp Vault to provide:
+The Vertex Vault Service integrates with HashiCorp Vault to provide:

 - Secure storage of sensitive information
 - Dynamic secrets generation